 Each KPI tells a story about the company’s activity.
 HR data can explain staff evolutions, financial data helps understanding statements… The thing is that each piece of data holds a message that has to be understood.
 Confucius said: an image worth a thousand words.
 Each graphic must hold a clear message to help the understanding of complicated information.

-Your financial reporting is not an end in itself.
+Your financial report is not an end - it is a means to an end.
 Consider it as a step in your decision-making process.
-Thus, it is absolutely necessary to update it periodically.
+Thus, it is absolutely necessary to update it periodically and consistently.

 That will enable decision-makers to synchronize decision cycles with the release of reporting – making dashboards real piloting tools for the company’s performance.

 Your environment, projects, goals, and constraints are changing.
-Good reporting sustain those changes or even direct them.
+Good reporting identifies and even directs those changes.
 Thus, you should always make sure that your dashboard is made with indicators that correspond to your needs and that push your team to act.
 An indicator that triggers no action in case of sudden change is not a good one.

-The easier data are to read, the faster they will be understood, and decision-making will thus be facilitated.
-Furthermore, people are not always familiar with the format you use and it is crucial to make information accessible.
+The easier data are to read, the faster they will be understood, facilitating decision-making.
+Furthermore, people are not always familiar with the formats used and it is crucial to make information accessible.

 A graphic must hold only one message.
-Dashboards are presenting dozens of indicators and graphics too often, and that confuses the audience.
+Dashboard creators are presenting clusters of indicators and graphics too often, confusing their audiences.
+It is more impactful to present an idea with one visualization on one screen, including them on distinct, concise slides.
 Do not overload your graphics.
-It is more impactful to present an idea with one visualization on one screen.
-Then, present your ideas on distinct slides.

-You have now understood that building a financial reporting does not mean compressing the more technical information you can on the shorter support you can find.
+You have now understood that building a financial report does not mean compressing your organization's most complex data.
 Building a financial dashboard means making that information comprehensible for everyone.

 Pick the most relevant information and try to see them through the eyes of your audience.
 Your dashboard has to be meaningful without any explanation.
 If you can send it to your recipient without any commentary, it means that you did it well!